mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 // Other options
 // RP2040 max frequency if f is 125MHz / 2 = 62.5MHz.
 Take next higher integer.

-// #define SPI_FREQUENCY 25000000  // f/2  25.00MHz
+// #define SPI_FREQUENCY  25000000  // 125/5 =  25.00MHz
-// #define SPI_FREQUENCY 32000000  // f/2  31.25MHz
+// #define SPI_FREQUENCY  32000000  // 125/4 =  31.25MHz
-// #define SPI_FREQUENCY 42000000  // f/2  41.67MHz
+// #define SPI_FREQUENCY  42000000  // 125/3 =  41.67MHz
-#define SPI_FREQUENCY    70000000  // f/2  62.50MHz
+// #define SPI_FREQUENCY  70000000  // 125/2 =  62.50MHz
+// #define SPI_FREQUENCY 100000000  // 200/2 = 125.00MHz  Overclocking
+   #define SPI_FREQUENCY 125000000  // 250/2 = 125.00MHz  Overclocking

 ```
 ## RP2040 Factory Reset

 When testing the backlight and overclocking the RP2040 sometimes wasn't accessible any more.
 No  RPI-RP2 drive showed up and no com port appeared on windows.

-Solution : Hold down BOOT button then press RESET button.
+Solution : Hold down BOOT button then press RESET button when the RP2040 is connected.
 The RPI-RP2 drive should appear.
 Copy [PicoBlink.ino.uf2](documents/PicoBlink.ino.uf2) file to the RPI-RP2 drive.
-It should upload and the drive will disappear: this is normal.
-The LED on your board may or may not be flashing.
-Arduino sketches should probably upload now.
-But while uploading the first program, the com port changed.
+After upload and the drive will disappear.
+The LED on the board starts flashing.
+Arduino sketches should upload now.
+But while uploading the first Arduino program, the com port changes.

-Similar solution found here :
+Similar solutions can be found here :

 RP2040 Pico clone firmware https://forums.raspberrypi.com/viewtopic.php?t=368305